Published October 2005,February 2011.

 This continues until all the cards have been used.

-The next article in this series discusses A Sense of 'ten' and Place Value.
+The next article in this series is entitled A Sense of 'ten' and Place Value.